Our Lady and St Patrick's College, Knock: New College Buildings

 The original buildings were designed for approximately 800 pupils, but with an average enrolment of 1250 from the late 1990s onwards it was clearly over stretched.
 There were approximately 30 mobile classrooms in the form of 15 double-room mobiles.

 In March 2011 all teaching transferred to the new £25 million building, constructed on the existing 18-acre site.

-The current (2022) chair of the governors is Leo O'Reilly, former Permanent Secretary of Department for Communities in the Northern Ireland Civil Service.
+The current (2024) chair of the governors is Mr Leo O'Reilly, former Permanent Secretary of Department for Communities in the Northern Ireland Civil Service.

 Awards

-The college was awarded The Sunday Times Northern Ireland secondary school of the year, an award based on a survey of parents, in November 2015.
+In 2023 the college was recorded as being the 3rd best post-primary school in The Sunday Times.

-In 2018, it was ranked joint first in Northern Ireland for its GCSE performance with 100% of its entrants receiving five or more GCSEs at grades A* to C, including the core subjects English and maths.
+In 2018, it had been ranked joint first in Northern Ireland for its GCSE performance with 100% of its entrants receiving five or more GCSEs at grades A* to C, including the core subjects English and maths.
 In the 2019 Belfast Telegraph League Table, it was ranked joint sixth with 99.4% of its GCSE entrants in the 2017–18 exams receiving five or more grades at A* to C.

 In 2019 the school was ranked 13th out of 159 secondary schools in Northern Ireland with 88.0% of its A-level students who sat the exams in 2017–18 being awarded three A*-C grades.

 Former staff

 Bishop Donal McKeown was on the college staff from 1978 to 1983, along with several other priests of the Diocese of Down and Connor, including founders Fr Joseph Conway, Fr John O'Sullivan and Fr Albert McNally; also Fr Patrick McKenna, Fr John Forsyth, Fr Patrick Foy and Fr David Delargy (member of The Priests).

 Lay staff included the BBC broadcaster Seamus McKee, and the widely acknowledged Irish poet Medbh McGuckian, both teachers in the academically and creatively strong English department.

-Since the amalgamation the teaching staff has not scaled the same heights.